moranebienvenu/stroke_article/paper.md

 :placeholder: ./static/fig3.png

 Interactive correlation heatmaps showing the relationship between pre- and post-synaptic ratios across location and projection maps in the acute phase separately for All participants, Men, and Women.
 Pearson’s r was used for normally distributed pairs (Shapiro-Wilk test, p > 0.05), Spearman’s rₛ otherwise.
 Colors indicate correlation (–1 = blue, +1 = red); only FDR-significant correlations (p < 0.05) are shown in bright colors, non-significant in grey.
 Panels: all participants (left, n=38), men (center, n=23), women (right, n=15).
-Users can toggle the display of significant correlations in bright colors and adjust the p-value threshold with the slider to explore the data interactively.
+Users can toggle the display of correlations values and adjust the p-value threshold with the slider to explore the data interactively.
 :::